KoninMikhail/social-analytics-dashboard-template/README.md

 | Search       |            Search box styles             |    HTML/CSS     |

 ### Customization ‍🎨
-> Set colors, fonts, sizes as you need and when you need.
+> Set colors, fonts, sizes as you like when needed.

 For get all customize variables go to ``./src/config/``